10 Incredible Ancient Roman Ruins in France

 They also have the UNESCO World Heritage Saint-Seurin Necropolis and archeological site, which has tombs from both Roman and Medieval periods.
 These tombs contain several artifacts, such as bone combs, ceramics, coins, and glass vials, among others.

 Interestingly, the people of Bordeaux continue to randomly discover Roman artifacts throughout the city.
-One example of it is the Roman tombs and some 300 skeletons under Bordeaux streets, unearthed just a few years ago during road construction projects.
+For example, the Roman tombs and some 300 skeletons under Bordeaux streets were unearthed just a few years ago during road construction projects.
 You can see many of these Roman relics at Musée d’Aquitaine.

 The Wrap Up

 If you’re fascinated by the Roman Empire, France should definitely be on your travel list.
 As you can see, you can find amazing Roman ruins all over the country, from the towering Pont du Gard to the impressive Arènes de Nîmes.
-All of these spots add so much visual interest and fascinating history to these French cities!
+All of these spots are visually stunning and are full of fascinating history.